Claim: France demanded that the U.S. remove buried American soldiers from their soil, saying "Come pick up your garbage."

 Yet rumor being what it is, it wasn't long until this real story (unnamed hooligans, defacement of a British cemetery, apology by the President of France) rearranged itself into quite a different tale, one in which the French government stood poised with shovel in hand to cleanse their land by digging up American war dead while sending a "Come and pick up your trash" note to the

-It is ironic that the reality of who wants the American dead removed from French soil is the polar opposite of the rumor.
-In March 2003, U.S. Rep. Ginny Brown-Waite aired her American Hero's Repatriation Act.
-This bill called for allowing families of fallen American soldiers interred in France or Belgium to retrieve their deceased relatives and re-bury them in the United States because, as Rep. Brown-Waite said, "Millions of dollars a year are collected by the French Government and French businesses from patriotic Americans visiting their loved ones who gave everything in defense of the French during WWII.
+It is ironic that the reality of who wanted the American dead removed from French soil at that time was the polar opposite of the rumor.
+In March 2003, U.S. Rep. Ginny Brown-Waite aired her American Hero's Repatriation Act, a bill that called for allowing families of fallen American soldiers interred in France or Belgium to retrieve their deceased relatives and re-bury them in the United States because, as Rep. Brown-Waite said, "Millions of dollars a year are collected by the French Government and French businesses from patriotic Americans visiting their loved ones who gave everything in defense of the French during WWII.
 It is not right that American citizens are compelled out of respect for the fallen to support the economy of a country who has turned its back on us and on their memory."

 About 30,000 Americans who died fighting World War I are buried in eight European cemeteries (six in France, one in Belgium, and one in England), and another 73,000 U.S. servicemen who gave their lives during World War II lie at rest in twelve European cemeteries (five in France, two in Belgium, two in Italy, and one each in England, Luxembourg, and the Netherlands).
 These foreign burial grounds are administered and maintained by the American Battle Monuments Commission (ABMC) in Arlington, Virginia, but the ABMC does not pay "millions of dollars on rent for these cemeteries," as another popular rumor boldly asserts.
 The United States has been granted tax-free and rent-free use of all these cemetery sites, in perpetuity, by their host governments.
 The honored dead rest in peace.